 A senior-friendly car should be comfortable above anything else.
 This means that the car should have quality seats, soft suspension, and appropriately padded interior surfaces.
-Moreover, senior-friendly cars should also be easy to drive and easy to see out of.
+Additionally, cars designed for seniors should be simple to operate and provide clear visibility.

 Car segment-wise, it should be a car with a raised driving position which makes it a lot easier to get in and out of.
 Automatics are easier to drive, but if you prefer a manual, it’s up to you.
 These cars should also be safe and fit in many price categories.

 Superior fuel efficiency is also welcomed, and so is general practicality.
 A senior-friendly car should be relaxing and easy to figure out, without overly complicated infotainment systems, and not overly distracting.

 The Toyota Prius, Volvo V60, Lexus UX, Nissan Leaf, and Ford Fiesta are the more popular senior-friendly cars.
 If you want an even more upmarket experience, go for the Mercedes Benz E-Class, Volvo XC90, or the Audi Q5.

 The Toyota Prius is often a subject of mockery among car enthusiasts, but the general usability, practicality, comfort, and fuel efficiency can’t be ignored.
 That being said, the 1.8L Hybrid Prius model offers class-leading fuel efficiency and is also appropriately sized for a senior.